-Mexican Law allows for private ownership of land for foreigners.
-But you may have some questions about Mexican Real Estate law such as how land rights transfer from the seller to buyer.
+Mexican Law allows for private ownership of land for Americans and foreigners.
+But you may have some questions about Mexican Real Estate law such as how land rights transfer from the seller to the buyer.
 Or what type of lands are not eligible for public ownership.
 We wrote this guide help you understand everything today.

 Can a non-citizen buy property in Mexico?

 Foreigners can own property in Mexico.
 It’s legal.
 There are two types of Mexican properties.
 The first type is Mexican Property outside the restricted zone.
 The second is Mexican Property inside the restricted zones.
 Foreigners can hold the direct deed to the property (in the restricted zone).
 And you as a foreigner are granted the same rights and responsibilities as Mexican nationals.

 What is the restricted zone in Mexico for buying property?

 The restricted zone is 50 kilometers (about 31 miles) from shorelines and 100 kilometers (about 62 miles) from international borders.